It’s a country where a love of music meets a love of freedom, and it’s inviting you to join its people in celebrating a very big birthday.

-Now known as Hedon Spa & Hotel (hedonspa.com), the original mud baths date to 1838 and are currently housed in a neoclassical building.
+Now known as Hedon Spa & Hotel, the original mud baths date to 1838 and are currently housed in a neoclassical building.
 Nestled along the white sands of Pärnu beach, the spa at Hedon celebrates ancient Roman bathing culture with cleansing rituals that include a Silent Spa, various saunas, a foot bath, a Dead Sea saltwater pool and a sun bath that generates the kind of rays you’d expect to find on the shores of Bali, Mauritius or Miami.

-A short ferry ride from the mainland, the isle of Kihnu in the Gulf of Riga has also been UNESCO-designated for its ancient cultural traditions which include singing, dancing and handicrafts.
-Hospitality is equally valued here and it’s likely that any time spent on the quaint little island will include an invitation into a private home for homemade potato bread and freshly-caught fried Baltic herring served with plenty of butter and jam.
-Given that the island men were often out to sea, Kihnu women have established a matriarchal society that perpetuates the island’s folk and agrarian traditions — plus an annual old ladies’ motor race on motorcycles and sidecars.
+The citizens value hospitality here.
+Someone is likely to invite you to their private home for homemade potato bread and freshly-caught fried Baltic herring served with plenty of butter and jam.
+Since the island’s men were often out to sea, Kihnu women have established a matriarchal society that perpetuates the island’s folk and agrarian traditions — plus an annual old ladies’ motor race on motorcycles and sidecars.

-Pride parades have been held in Tallinn since 2004 and in 2017, the city hosted Baltic Pride, the annual LGBT event that rotates among three Baltic capitals.
-For the past 13 years, X-Baar (baar.ee/en) has remained a favored LGBT boîte while Club 69 (club69.ee), the first gay baths in the Baltics, has been open since 2001—and both establishments are but a short walk from Tallinn’s illustrious Hotel Palace (tallinnhotels.ee/hotel-palace-tallinn).
+Pride parades have been held in Tallinn since 2004.
+In 2017, the city hosted Baltic Pride, the annual LGBTQ event that rotates among three Baltic capitals.
+X-Bar has remained a favored LGBT boîte.
+Meanwhile, Club 69, the first gay baths in the Baltics, has been open since 2001.
+And both establishments are but a short walk from Tallinn’s illustrious Hotel Palace.

 Tallinn’s creative hub is centered in Telliskivi, a former industrial complex next to the railway station that has become a locus of hipster energy and creativity — and a magnetic draw for youthful entrepreneurs.
 Weekends are particularly popular in Creative City, thanks to numerous cafés, restaurants, boutiques, and flea markets.

-Last modified: January 21, 2019
+Last modified: October 31, 2019